EX-XDRiVER/Chart-Documentation/xdrv.md

 // #SCROLL
 // - Changes the scroll speed of the chart.
 Affects note positions.
 Accepts negative values.
 // #TIME_SIGNATURE
 // - Changes the current time signature.
-Only accepts an integer.
-(The 'Top Number' of the time signature)
+For example, if your time signature is 4/4, you would use #TIME_SIGNATURE=4,4.
 // #COMBO_TICKS
 // - Sets how often you'll gain combo from holding down a hold or gear.
 // - A value of '1' will make it occur once per beat.
 '2' will occur twice per beat, and so on.